 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics, published 1930 - 1988.
 All copyrights hereby acknowledged.

 Decisions, decisions, decisions.
-As the title states, color television manufacturers were, in 1965, finding themselves between a rock and a hard place, as the saying goes, regarding a change from vacuum tubes to transistors.
+As the title states, color television manufacturers were, in 1965 when this Electronics magazine article was published, finding themselves between a rock and a hard place, as the saying goes, regarding a change from vacuum tubes to transistors.
 The buying public (aka consumers) had mixed emotions about the newfangled semiconductors based at least partly on bad information about transistors.
 Transistors had been designed in various circuits for a decade and a half and were gaining rapidly in performance and reliability.
 The price was coming down, but as reported here, still cost $5 to $10 apiece compared to a $1 vacuum tube.
 Company management needed to decide whether to delay implementing the new engineering and production methods required to deal with transistors for a couple more years until the market had more time to make up its mind whether to begin.
 A couple firms enthusiastically adopted the new technology and was forging ahead with hybrid models that used transistors wherever they could replace tubes.
 High voltage and high frequencies were out of the question, but IF and baseband were easily accommodated.
 The TV industry went through the same sort of reluctance when switching from round to rectangular picture tubes (CRTs).
 On the not-so-far-off horizon was still the dilemma of integrated circuits and what role - if any - they would play in television sets.

 Anxiety Amid Affluence: Why Color-TV Makers Worry